-Table I summarizes our stage-1 sample by means of three sets of statistics, organized in three panels.25 Panel (a) summarizes the qualities of the #fincap community.
-It consists of 164 research teams and 34 peer evaluators.
+Table I summarizes our stage 1 sample by means of three sets of statistics, organized in three panels.25 Panel A summarizes the characteristics of the #fincap community.
+It consists of 164 RTs and 34 PEs.
 Maximum RT size is two members, which is the size of 79% of RTs.